berguner/atacseq_pipeline/README.md

     -jar /path/to/cromwell-52.jar run /path/to/atacseq_pipeline/atacseq.wdl \
     --inputs config_files/BSA_0000_test_atac.inputs.json
 ```
+### 2.3 Creating the QC report
-3. After the pipeline has finished run the MultiQC to generate the QC report:
+After the pipeline has finished, you can run `MultiQC` to generate a QC report:
 ```
 multiqc -c /path/to/my_project_config.yaml /my/project/path
 ```